TeamMaestro/cocoaheads-kalamazoo-2013/README.md

 CocoaHeads Kalamazoo
 ====================

-UITableView
+Objective-C Basics
 -----------

-Presentation code sample and Keynote deck for Parse.com presentation from July 17, 2014.
+Presentation code sample projects and Keynote deck for Objective-C Basics presentation from September 18, 2014.

+presentation-objc : An Xcode project with the Objective-C version of the sample project

+presentation-java : A NetBeans project with the Java version of the sample project